Skip to content

 Do I need a new lift as well?

-If skin laxity has increased since your original surgery, a lift may be recommended to ensure correct positioning.
+If you have more loose skin than at your original surgery, a lift may be recommended to improve positioning.

 Performed by Dr. Ruben Castro in Newport Beach, California